Our Future is on Fire So as Amazon is! - Century Media360

 Our Future is on Fire So as Amazon is!

 Amazon is the world largest tropical rainforest also known as Amazon jungle.
-The majority of the forest is located in Brazil, with 60% of the rainforest followed by Peru with 13%, Colombia with 10%, and with minor amounts in Venezuela, Ecuador, Bolivia, Guyana, Suriname and Guiana.
-Amazon is the lungs of our Earth by producing 20% of Global oxygen supply.
+The majority of the forest is locate in Brazil, with 60% of the rainforest follow by Peru with 13%, Colombia with 10%, and with minor amounts in Venezuela, Ecuador, Bolivia, Guyana, Suriname and Guiana.
+Amazon is the lungs of our Earth by producing 20% of the Global oxygen supply.

 Since two weeks and more days it has been burning & still going.
 An alarming cluster of wildfires broke out which caused vulnerable position for the amazon’s rainforest as well as its inhabitants as Amazon consists of homes for tribal indigenous people along with various species of animals & plants.
 It’s an area with torrential rain that almost never burns on its own, yet the blazes have burned for more than two weeks, growing so intense that they sent smoke all the way to São Paulo, Brazil’s largest city.

 In a release Thursday, Greenpeace said that forest fires and climate change operate in a vicious circle.
 As the number of fires increase, greenhouse gas emissions do too.
 This makes the planet’s overall temperature rise, the organization said.
-As the temperature increases, extreme weather events like major droughts happen more often.
+In addition, as the temperature increases, extreme weather events like major droughts happen more often.

 “In addition to increasing emissions, deforestation contributes directly to a change in rainfall patterns in the affected region, extending the length of the dry season, further affecting forests, biodiversity, agriculture and human health,” Greenpeace said in the release.